KrisSiegel/bakula/README.md

 when events occur for this topic.
 * Threshold (optional): The number of events which must occur before a container is started.
-For example, a threshold of 1000 would denote that 1000 events must occur before a container is created for this registration.
+For example, a threshold of 1000 would denote that 1000 events must occur before a container is started for this registration.
 * Timeout (required with threshold): If events begin to occur, but the threshold is not met, a countdown will start and a container will be spun up at the end of that timeout.
 This prevents data from sitting in Bakula unprocessed.
 Timeouts are in seconds.